threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 ## Staking Principles

-The Staking program consists of 200,000,000 TFT being used in Proof-of-stake to validate transactions on the tfgrid.
+The Staking program consists of 200,000,000 TFT being used in Proof-of-stake to validate transactions on the TFGrid.
 100,000,000 comes from validator staking and 100,000,000 comes from the staking pool.

 The staking pool contributes equally to validator staking and is distributed equally to each validator node based proportionally on validator staking TFT amount.
 The staking pool consists of 50,000,000 TFT staked from farm staking/node collateral and 50,000,000 TFT staked from delegator staking.

 ## Staking Rewards Distribution

-Staking rewards consistutes the 20% of Proof-of-utilization revenues from the TF Grid.
+Staking rewards consistutes the 20% of Proof-of-utilization revenues from the TFGrid.
 Staking rewards are proportional to the amount of TFT staked.
 They follow the rules:

 * 2% goes to validator staking
 * 2% goes to farm staking
 * 16% goes to all stakers (validators, farmers and delegators)

+We note that before the staking pool reaches 100 millions TFT, the validators will earn most of the 16% PoU revenues (proportional to TFT staked).
+This compensates for the delay in validator staking.

 ## Attributes of Stakers